KennethLulie/aws-enterprise-agentic-ai/README.md

 # 3. Edit .env and fill in your API keys
 # See .env.example for descriptions of each variable

-# 4. Start the development environment
+# 4. Start the development environment (stub-only Phase 0, all tools stubbed)
 docker compose up
 ```